elsarosenblad/elsarosenblad/README.md

-## Hi there 👋

 I’m **Elsa Rosenblad**, an M.Sc. student in Biotechnology Engineering graduating in June 2026.

-I’m passionate about **programming, data, and problem solving**.
+- Currently pursuing Master Thesis at Moleculent.

-- Currently working on interpretable machine learning methods in the **VisuNet** project at Uppsala University
+- Previously worked on interpretable machine learning methods in the **VisuNet** project at Uppsala University
 - Experienced in **Python, SQL, R, and C**
-- Winner of the **Uppsala Kommun Hackathon 2025** for developing an AI-based automation tool
+- Winner of the **Uppsala Kommun Hackathon 2025** for developing an AI-based procurement tool

-📫 **Feel free to connect!**
+📫 **Linkedin & Email**
 [LinkedIn](https://www.linkedin.com/in/elsa-rosenblad-a1b204211/) • [Email](mailto:elsa.rosenblads@gmail.com)